 6. We expect the universal elevation and fraternization of the human family to be achieved by the natural means of science, morality, freedom, justice and truth.

-1877: An article published today entitled “Protection for Jews in Palestine” included the text of a letter from the Acting Secretary of State to Meyer S. Isaacs, President of the Board of Delegates of American Israelites.
+1877: “Protection for Jews in Palestine” published today included the text of a letter from the Acting Secretary of State to Meyer S. Isaacs, President of the Board of Delegates of American Israelites.
 The letter was in response to a request from Mr. Isaacs seeking American protection for Russian Jews living in and around Jerusalem from abuse by the Ottoman authorities.
 Mr. Seward explained that normally, the U.S. government only provides protection for its own citizens living abroad.
 He conceded that the United States has a reputation for helping oppressed people in foreign countries; but that help can only be provided if all of the parties involved go through proper diplomatic channels.

 1880: The second annual convention of the National Rabbinical Association came to a close today in Detroit, Michigan.
 About half of the 56 member rabbis were in attendance.
 A large number of non-Jews attended the sessions at which papers on several topics related to Judaism were presented.

 1880: An unidentified man was buried in a pauper’s grave today in Hoboken, NJ.
 The undertaker had initially identified the man as being Jewish and the town’s Jewish community had donated funds to provide him with a Jewish burial.
 It is not clear what caused the confusion, but the undertaker is refusing to return the funds to the Jews.